Nakupenda25/msd22_schmatz_benedikt/README.md

 ## Where should I look?

 Check out the [exercise2.md](exercise2.md) file for the actual exercise.
 It contains a short introduction to git, and a list of commands that are useful for using git.

-The rest of the files are just carried over from the old exercise.
+Additionally, you can check out the [exercise1.md](exercise1.md) file, which contains a short introduction to Markdown, and a list of commands that are useful for using Markdown.

+[exercise3.md](exercise3.md) contains a short introduction to Maven, and some screenshots of the exercise.

 ## Further information